Kostelec nad Labem: History

 Kostelec was probably founded by King Ottokar II in the second half of the 13th century.
 The first known owners of Kostelec were the Borš family from Osek, when the settlement was taken over by Ottokar II in 1270.

-The market town later belonging to Queen Elizabeth of Bohemia became the dowry town of Czech queens.
-The queen granted privileges to the town and the mill, relieved the town of some duties.
+The market town later belonged to Queen Elizabeth of Bohemia and became the dowry town of Bohemian queens.
+The queen granted privileges to the town and the mill, and relieved the town of some duties.
 There were many ponds around Kostelec.
-To the northwest stood a water fortress, which well fortified served as a castle.
+To the northwest stood a water fortress, which was well fortified and served as the residence of Bohemian queens.
 Charles IV pawned Kostelec to his wife Elizabeth of Pomerania.
 She gave the town other privileges, which Charles IV confirmed.
-Around 1364, the town was hit by a great fire, destroying many houses, after which it lost its town privileges.
+Around 1364, the town was hit by a great fire, which destroyed many houses.Kostelec subsequently lost its town privileges.

-In the 15th century, Kostelec was owned by the Berka of Dubá family, from whom the Queen Joanna of Rožmitál, the widow of King George of Poděbrady, purchased it.
+In the 15th century, Kostelec was owned by the Berka of Dubá family, from whom Queen Joanna of Rožmitál, the widow of King George of Poděbrady, purchased it.
 Under the rule of King Vladislaus II, in 1486, Kostelec was promoted to a town.

 The Jewish community was established in Kostelec around 1505.
 It came to an end in 1940.
 Jews were mostly buyers, they bought houses in the town, the municipal council also reserved a cemetery for them.
 They introduced a school for children around 1717.
 In 1886, the granary was rebuilt into a synagogue, which was demolished after 1948.